 Grand Mosque (above image)

-If you’re searching for an emotionally moving experience while in Abu Dhabi, all you have to do is visit the Grand Mosque.
-The resting place of Shaikh Zayed Bin Sultan Al Nahyan, the founding president of the UAE, Grand Mosque is the third largest mosque in the world.
-It boasts of the largest dome, the largest chandelier and the largest hand-knotted carpet in the world and has as many as 1048 columns and 82 domes.
-The mosque boasts of a classic architectural style and presents a beautiful combination of exotic construction materials such as fine ceramics, crystals, semi-precious stones and Italian marble.
-Non-muslims are also allowed to enter the mosque, but only when accompanied by an Emirati guide.
-And as Rihanna recently demonstrated, if there is time for only one thing to do in Abu Dhabi, you need to visit the Sheikh Zayed Grand Mosque.
+For a deeply moving experience in Abu Dhabi, a visit to the Grand Mosque is a must.
+This remarkable site, the final resting place of Shaikh Zayed Bin Sultan Al Nahyan, the founding president of the UAE, is the third-largest mosque in the world.
+It features the largest dome, the largest chandelier, and the largest hand-knotted carpet in the world, along with 1048 columns and 82 domes.
+The mosque’s architecture blends traditional styles with luxurious materials like fine ceramics, crystals, semi-precious stones, and Italian marble.
+While non-Muslims are welcome to visit, they must be accompanied by an Emirati guide.
+As Rihanna famously said, if you have time for just one thing in Abu Dhabi, it should be a visit to the Sheikh Zayed Grand Mosque.

 The Corniche